Does the U.S. Treasury yield curve always foretell a recession?

 These arguments are effectively saying that global quantitative easing (QE) leads to lower long-term U.S. interest rates—and that this will lead to a premature inversion that has little to do with U.S. fundamentals or the risk of recession.
 Conceptually, we believe the logic behind this is sound.

 Based, in part, on this motivation, two staff economists at the Federal Reserve Board in Washington, D.C., recently published a note, entitled “(Don’t fear) the yield curve”.
 Their paper argues that, instead of the standard term spread, we should be looking at the 0-to-6 quarter near-term forward spread.
 In essence, this alternative indicator measures whether the market is pricing the Fed to cut rates over the next 18 months (something that usually happens in response to a recession).
-They argue that this indicator (blue line below) is more intuitive, and they find that it statistically dominates the standard term spread when both indicators are included in a predictive model for recessions.
-We have a few concerns with this piece:
+They argue that this indicator (green line below) is more intuitive, and they find that it statistically dominates the standard term spread when both indicators are included in a predictive model for recessions.
+Ironically, this indicator turned negative before the other, more-conventional term spread measures, as it logged an inversion on December 31st.
+Yikes!
+Nevertheless, we have a few concerns with this piece:

 - In the authors’ own words “the near-term spread may only predict recessions because it impounds expectations that market participants have already formed” …